justkayla/11-note-taker/README.md

 ## Screenshot

-Below is an in-process copy of my README.md generator.
+Below is are in-process screenshots of my Note Taker app.

 ![](screenshot1.png)
 ![](screenshot2.png)